MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copliot-generative-help.md

 ## Disabling the conversational Copilot sidecar for your organization

-For Finance and Operations environments on versions 10.0.38 and 10.0.39, you can turn off the conversational Copilot side car in the Feature management workspace by disabling the feature  "User experience for Copilot in Finance and Operations feature".
+If you're running finance and operations apps version 10.0.38 or 10.0.39, you can turn off the conversational Copilot sidecar by going to the [Feature management](../../fin-ops/get-started/feature-management/feature-management-overview.md) workspace and disabling the feature *User experience for Copilot in Finance and Operations*.